jjlin/vaultwarden-backup/README.md

       (`-mtime +14`).
 Adjust this if needed.

-4. Install the crontab under a user (typically your normal login) that can read your bitwarden_rs data.
+4. Install the crontab under a user (typically your normal login) that can read your Vaultwarden data.
 For most users, running `crontab -e` and pasting in the contents of the crontab file should work.

 5. If you use GnuPG 2.1 or later, see the note about `--pinentry-mode loopback`